Vivid-Project/frontend/README.md

 Navigate to our live site at https://vivid-project.herokuapp.com/ with your mobile device.
 You may have to wait for Heroku to load.

-Once you reach the login screen, add the site to your homescreen.
+Once you reach the login screen, add the site to your home screen.
 You can find a helpful article explaining how to that [here](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/).

-Launch Vivid from your homescreen.
+Launch Vivid from your home screen.
 It now functions exactly like an application!

 Login as a user.
 You may have to wait for the Heroku backend to start up.
 Currently VIVID supports 2 unique users, and their logins are below: